danielballan/jupyterhub-share-link/README.md

 ## Demo

-In this GIF, Alice logs in, open a notebook, and creates a shareable link.
+In this GIF, Alice logs in, open a notebook, and clicks a button to create a shareable link.
+A dialog box appears, saying:

+> For the next hour, any other user on this JupyterHub who has this link will be
+> able to fetch a copy of your latest saved version of
+> dask-examples/array.ipynb.

+She copies the link and gives it to Bob.
 Then, on the right, Bob logs in and pastes the link into his browser.
-He obtains a copy of Alice's notebook.
+He is given a copy of Alice's notebook.

 ![Demo](https://github.com/danielballan/jupyterhub-share-link/blob/master/demo.gif?raw=true)